rsheyd/react-chat-widget-v2/README.md

 <!-- TOC --><a name="contributing"></a>
 ## Contributing

+  1. clone repo
+  1. `npm install` to install dependencies
+  1. `npm test` to run tests
+  1. `npm start` to run widget locally on localhost:3000

 There is a `/dev` directory containing a sample page with the widget.
 Running `npm start` activates the dev webpack and runs the widget locally on `localhost:3000`.
 That way you can test changes made to the codebase locally.

 <!-- TOC --><a name="about"></a>